We launched a new, improved B2B website for dealers, distributors, and OEM partners at b2b.wolftoothcomponents.com.

 Ok here we go.
 Now we're getting to the fun part.
 We'll walk through how to identify a few components and criteria so we can steer you toward finding the correct chainring to run with your setup.

 • What crankset do I have?
 This is going to involve removing your SRAM crankset.
 The first think you're going to want to do is put your rear derailleur cage in the lock position, using the lock button behind your derailleur body.
 Once the cage is locked forward and there is no tension on the chain, remove the chain from your chainring.
 Next, you're going to need an 8mm hex wrench, which slots into the driveside crank arm.
 This bolt is torqued to a high Nm value, so you might need something for extra leverage if you're struggling to get it to release.
 Turn counter-clockwise and continue until the driveside crank arm and chainring are fully unthreaded from the crank spindle, remove your crank arm and set it on your workbench.
 From here, remove the non-driveside crank arm and spindle, these are bonded together and will come out together as one piece.
 Reference the images below and identify which of the three most common SRAM crank spindle lengths you have; DUB, DUB Wide, or DUB SB+ (Super Boost).
+If you have Cane Creek eeWings, chances are you know what you have.
 Make a mental note or write this down on some scratch paper, we'll need this info in a minute.

 • What drivetrain do I have?
 This is a quicker one to figure out.
 This tech doc is 95% focused on 12-speed drivetrains, but if you have a modern boost (or Super Boost) bike w/ 11-speed, this doc will also apply to you.
 There are now two SRAM options in 12-speed.
 There is Eagle mechanical and AXS, which are 12-speed and use a standard 12-speed chain, and bolt onto your frame with a derailleur hanger (UDH or otherwise).
 There is also Transmission T-Type 12-speed, which is only compatible with a UDH-equipped bike, and is bolted directly to your frame, replacing the UDH.
 It also uses a special Flattop chain.